Faculty strategic plan

-The Steering Group will formulate the strategic goals and decisions based on external and internal developments, analyses and input gathered from the organisation and environment.
-Working groups and teams that have already started developing a vision on a particular theme will be asked to start preparing text for the plan.
-The writing process will also start in this phase.
+The Steering Committee will formulate the strategic goals and decisions based on external and internal developments, analyses and input gathered from the organisation and environment.
+Working groups and teams that have already started developing a vision on a particular theme are asked to start preparing a text for the plan.
+We will have already started writing and rewriting at the end of this phase.
 Strategic goals and decisions will be shared with the work groups and stakeholders; they will also be asked to provide feedback.

 (May 2021 – December 2021)

 Step 7: Drawing up the implementation plan

 Writing and rewriting will occur concurrently with the decision-making process.
 The Faculty Council will give its approval, the Faculty Board will confirm the Plan and finally the Plan will be approved by the Executive Board.

 The seven themes of the FSP are: